+The Sheath Dress is a gorgeous dress that you will want to make again and again!
+It works in so many fabrics making it really versatile.
 The most important element of choosing fabric for this pattern is that it must be at least 128cm wide!
 This is because of the shape of the sleeves which are formed as part of the body of the dress.
 Allow extra fabric to match one way designs, plaids or stripes.

 Before you start- Overlock / zigzag the raw edges.
 Overlocking is not required for the neckline of A and B or the neckline edge of the facing.